GitauHarrison/notes/flask_popover.md

 ### Database Models

 The data that will be stored in the database will be represented by a collection of classes, usually called _models_.
-The ORM layer withing SQLAlchemy will do the translations required to map objects created from these classes into rows in the database tables.
+The ORM layer within SQLAlchemy will do the translations required to map objects created from these classes into rows in the database tables.
 Each model represents a single table in the database.
 In our case, we want to create a `User` model which will have columns such as `username`, `email` and `password`.

 `app/models.py`: User model